What is battery? Simply put, it is the unlawful touching of another person.

 Battery is a Class A misdemeanor.

-There are several defenses to a charge of battery.
+There are several defense.
 The first is simply, “I did not do it.”
-For example, someone might say you pushed them and you say it never happened.
+For example, a person might claim you pushed him or her and you say it never happened.
 The second defense is that the other person was either about to strike you or did strike you and you were defending yourself, (self defense).
-Self defense is often cited, however, you can only defend yourself with similar force.
-So, if someone punches you with his or her fist, you cannot use a gun to defend yourself.
+Although self defense is often cited, however, you can only defend yourself with similar force.
+An example is if someone punches you with his or her fist, you cannot use a gun to defend yourself.
 The force you use has to be similar to the force that was used against you.

-Obtaining all of the evidence, police reports, witness statements is the first step.
+The first step is obtaining all of the evidence, police reports, witness statements.
 The second is to obtain actual testimony from your accuser.
-I can do this by filing a pre-trial motion and require the person claiming to be victim to have to testify.
-Once his or her testimony is on the record, they cannot change the story without seriously damaging the case.
-Usually, a trial is required to prove to the judge that a person is not guilty.
+Testimony is obtained by filing pre-trial motions and require the person claiming to be victim to have to testify.
+Once his or her testimony is on the record, he or she cannot change their story without seriously damaging their case.
+A trial will likely be required to prove to the judge that a person is not guilty.

 Like assault, simple battery is a misdemeanor in Illinois.
-When certain factors are present, battery can be aggravated and, thus, a Class 3 felony.
-720 ILCS 5/12-3.-5.
-In fact, if a battery is committed using a firearm, it is considered a Class X felony and is subject to the sentencing guidelines for such a classification, explained above.
+When certain factors are present, the charge can be aggravated. if a battery is committed using a firearm, it is considered a Class X felony and is subject to the sentencing guidelines for such a classification, explained above.

 For more specific information call Attorney Young for a no-obligatyion consultation.